Cosmo-Tech/cosmo-data-update-quest/docs/guides/redis_io.md

     It can either be set while calling with `--file_path` or `-f` or with the environment variable `REDIS_FILE_PATH`.
 - `index list` allows to only download data stored under certain indexes.
     It can be set while calling with `--index_list` or `-i` and can be used multiple times to query multiple indexes.
-    If it's not used, then all index will be collected and all indexed objects in the database will be downloaded.
+    If it's not used, then all indexes will be collected and all indexed objects in the database will be downloaded.

 ## Redis Upload